Shulker1024/shulker1024.github.io/_pages/cv.md

 Honors and scholarships
 ======
-2022 The Chinese Mathematics Competition (first prize), Chinese Mathematical Society;
+* The Chinese Mathematics Competition (first prize), Chinese Mathematical Society, 2022
-2021, 2022 China National Scholarship (top 1%), Ministry of Education of the People’s Republic of China;
+* China National Scholarship (top 1%), Ministry of Education of the People’s Republic of China, 2021, 2022
-2021, 2022 Scholarship of the Topnotch Basic Discipline Program (Grade 1), USTC;
+* Scholarship of the Topnotch Basic Discipline Program (Grade 1), USTC, 2021, 2022
-2020 Outstanding Freshman Scholarship (Grade 2), USTC
+* Outstanding Freshman Scholarship (Grade 2), USTC, 2020

 Research experience
 ======
-September 2022–Present
+September 2022–Present//
-====
-Galaxy co-evolution with their central supermassive black holes
+Galaxy co-evolution with their central supermassive black holes//
-Advisor: Professor Lulu Fan (USTC).
+Advisor: Professor Lulu Fan (USTC).//
-Using data from several sky surveys, I conducted multi-wavelength image decomposition of high-redshift galaxies, in order to derive luminosity and velocity dispersion of bulges in them.
-Combined with mass measurement of black holes, this would improve our understanding of correlations between black holes and their host galaxies.
+Using data from several sky surveys, I conducted multi-wavelength image decomposition of high-redshift galaxies, in order to derive luminosity and velocity dispersion of bulges in them.
+Combined with mass measurement of black holes, this would improve our understanding of correlations between black holes and their host galaxies.
-August 2021–August 2022
+August 2021–August 2022//
-====
-Particle Cosmology Group at USTC
+Particle Cosmology Group at USTC//
-Advisor: Professor Yifu Cai (University of Science and Technology of China).
-I studied possible inflation models and used data from COBE to test them.
+Advisor: Professor Yifu Cai (University of Science and Technology of China).// I studied possible inflation models and used data from COBE to test them.

 Languages & skills
 ======
-Languages
-====
+# Languages//
-English (fluent, TOFEL: 101, GRE: 330), Chinese (native) Computer skills
+English (fluent, TOFEL: 101, GRE: 330), Chinese (native)// Computer skills//
-====
 Proficient in: C, C++, Python, LATEX, Mathematica, MATLAB, COMSOL

 Other interests